colepatrickturner/manifest-glob-loader/README.md

-# manifest-loader
+# manifest-glob-loader
 A webpack loader to generate dynamic asset manifests for static assets (images, sounds, videos) for passing into a preloading system

+# Differences from `manifest-loader`
+This loader uses `glob` instead of `recursive-readdir` because I wanted to tap into the options such as `cwd` which lets you return relative paths more configurable.

 #installation
 ``` npm install manifest-loader ```